 Cons

-This section of the article is to protect what you have already that is not corroded.
+This section of the article aims to protect what you already have that is not corroded.
 It’s also for the areas that you have already cleaned up or eliminated corrosion from.
 Below are some easy and common methods to prevent corrosion.
-Having a routine cleaning schedule is a great way to keep up with the process too.
+Having a routine cleaning schedule is a great way to stay on top of the process.

 Paint

 Paint is the primary and first layer of protection for the metals on your 4Runner.
-Some surfaces underneath do not have paint, those are different alloys of metals that are more corrosion resistant.
-In areas on your frame that have taken damage and have not started to corrode or areas that have been cleaned up, paint should be the next step to help cover the un-painted surface
+Some surfaces underneath do not have paint; instead, they are made of different alloys of metals that are more corrosion-resistant.
+In areas of your frame that have taken damage and have not yet started to corrode, or in the regions that have been cleaned up, painting should be the next step to help cover the unpainted surface.

-Most paints already have some kind of corrosion inhibitor mixed into the paint.
-This gives it another layer of protection when you apply the paint to protect bare metal areas.
+Most paints already contain some corrosion inhibitor.
+This provides an additional layer of protection when applying paint to bare metal areas.
 Paint will be your first line of defense.

 Step 1.
 Thoroughly Clean Undercarriage

-Cleaning the undercarriage is going to be crucial, especially if you plan on doing any painting.
-Not only that, but so you can find areas that need correction as well.
+Cleaning the undercarriage is crucial, especially if you plan to paint.
+Not only that, but you can also identify areas that need correction.

-Clumps of dirt or leftover mud will trap moisture and that’s one of the factors that contribute to corrosion.
-Clean out the inside of your frame the best you possibly can by running water through the frame and letting it drain out.
+Clumps of dirt or leftover mud can trap moisture, which is one of the factors that contribute to corrosion.
+Clean out the inside of your frame as much as possible by running water through it and allowing it to drain.
 It’s a good idea to remove any skids or armor underneath and clean behind.
-You want to get everywhere you can possibly reach.
+You want to reach everywhere you can.

 Step 2.
 Inspect

-After you have cleaned all the surfaces you can reach, Inspect all the surfaces and find where your undercarriage needs help.
+After you have cleaned all the surfaces you can reach, inspect the remaining surfaces to identify where your undercarriage needs attention.
 Take note of all the work that will need to be accomplished.
-While doing the inspection I found a couple of areas that were not too bad, and pretty simple to take care of.
+During the inspection, I found a couple of areas that were not too bad and relatively simple to address.

 Step 3.
 Eliminate Corrosion

 This is where you will work from the least destructive methods up to the most.
 In my case, I found four to five areas that were similar to the one above, with paint flaking away from the frame.
-All of the locations I found corrosion were on welds or in a crevice.
-I made sure the flakey paint was gone and no other corrosion was hiding underneath.
+All the locations where corrosion was found were on welds or in crevices.
+I made sure the flaky paint was gone and no other corrosion was hiding underneath.

-Since they were all about this size or smaller, I opted to just work with the rust dissolver.
-Once the dissolver has done its job, I scuffed up the area lightly with a 3M pad to prep for paint.
+Since they were all about this size or smaller, I opted to work with the rust dissolver.
+Once the dissolver has done its job, I lightly scuffed the area with a 3M pad to prepare it for paint.

-If the rust was not able to come off with this method I would move up to the sandpaper, then the Dremel, and so on.
-Luckily these were all simple areas that needed correction
+If the rust were not able to come off with this method, I would move up to the sandpaper, then the Dremel, and so on.
+Luckily, these were all simple areas that needed correction.n

 Step 4.
 Protect The Bare Metal Surface

-Now it’s time to protect the metal you prepared and rid of corrosion.
+Now it’s time to protect the metal you’ve prepared and prevent corrosion.
 I will be using satin black Rustoleum paint to coat the bare metal areas.

-The method I use to paint really small areas like these is using a spare piece of cardboard as a palette.
-Spray a bit of paint on cardboard then use a brush to dab up the paint.
+The method I use to paint small areas like these is to use a spare piece of cardboard as a palette.
+Spray a bit of paint on the cardboard, then use a brush to dab up the paint.
 By doing this, you don’t have to worry about taping off such small areas.

 Step 5.
 Protect The Painted Surface

-Once complete with all cleaning and painting, now it’s time to throw a layer of Fluid Film down to protect the finished product.
+Once all cleaning and painting are complete, it’s time to apply a layer of Fluid Film to protect the finished product.
 After you have completed all of this, it’s up to you how often you want to inspect and maintain the undercarriage.

 Final Thoughts

-My undercarriage maintenance schedule consists of doing a full cleaning every six months or so or after heavy off-roading.
-Full cleaning comprises a start to finish of clean, rid of rust, painting, and protecting.
+My undercarriage maintenance schedule involves a full cleaning every six months or after heavy off-roading.
+This process encompasses a start-to-finish approach, including cleaning, removing rust, painting, and protecting the surface.

 The only other time is when I detail/wash the 4Runner.
-After washes, I will spray CPC and wipe down all wheel wells and components, and spray the main frame inside and out, running forward and aft the best I can.
+After washing, I will spray CPC and wipe down all wheel wells and components, then spray the main frame both inside and out, running forward and aft as best I can.

 This routine also makes it way easier to clean after going off-roading.
 Once you have set the standard for your rig, you will be able to come back later and spot-check areas that need help on a smaller level rather than go through the whole process every time.

-Corrosion will end up getting to a point where it might be unmanageable to do at home if you don’t stay on top of it.
+Corrosion will eventually reach a point where it may become unmanageable to handle at home if you don’t stay on top of it.

-Overall, it can be hard work and can take some time.
-However, this could be really important if you plan on selling, or just want to maintain your 4Runner’s appearance.
+Overall, it can be challenging and time-consuming.
+However, this is particularly important if you plan to sell or want to maintain the appearance of your 4Runner.
 It’s on you to stay on top of the process.
 Throw on your favorite jams and get to work.
 You worked hard for your rig and your rig is working hard too, so do her a favor!

 Good article but it looks incomplete.
 It’d be great to see how to correctly spray CPC, and especially how to maintain the inside of the frame.
 Thank you.